wha61/Portfolio/content/index.md

 My field of interest and specialization is Full Stack Software Development, Mobile App Development, Machine Mearning, and Computer Vision.

-I'm currently working as a Full Stack Software Developer at Shandong Leading Petro-Tech, Sinopec, and I am also learning and trying to get the [AWS Certified Cloud Practitioner Certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).
+I'm currently working as a Full Stack Software Developer at Shandong Leading Petro-Tech, Sinopec, and I am also learning and preparing for [AWS Certified Cloud Practitioner Certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).

 This website is my digital space where I'll share my experiences, projects, and thoughts through blogs.
 It's still under construction, but I plan to keep it updated regularly.